Zequez/logseq-vault/pages/Medium of Thought.md

 - [[A Medium of Thought Has To Be Mastered]] for it to be effective, your mind has to merge with the medium.
 When you merge with the medium, you get absorbed into it.
 - The most popular Medium of Thought right now it's [[Patriarchy]].
 But you don't have to use that medium just because everyone is using it.
 The [[Thinker]] and the [[Medium of Thought]] are the same; so if you change your Context, you can change your [[Medium of Thought]].
 For example, in a Context of [[Radical Responsibility]] new thoughts emerge that weren't there before.
+- Changing how you use an existing medium of thought, automatically changes your context.